oliverzick/Delizious-Ini/README.md

 # Delizious Ini
 ## What?
-Delizious Ini is an easy to use .NET Standard library entirely written in C# for reading and writing of INI data.
+Delizious Ini is an easy to use .NET Standard library entirely written in C# for reading and writing of INI data that comes with an intuitive API design applying [Domain-driven design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design).

-It comes with an intuitive API design applying [Domain-driven design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) and allows to specify failure behaviors (e.g. throw a specific exception in case a section or property does not exist, or proceed with a fallback behavior) for almost every operation on both instance and operation level.
+It provides extensive configurability and allows to specify failure behaviors (e.g. throw a specific exception in case a section or property does not exist, or proceed with a fallback behavior) for almost every operation on both instance and operation level.

 ## New features in version 1.20.0